Elon Musk Has A Deal With Atari To Turn Teslas Into Game Consoles

 I’ll admit, I feel sort of strange about this.
-After laying into Elon Musk pretty hard last week for that whole kids-in-caves-submarine-pedo-thing, today Elon Musk announced, over Twitter, that Tesla had an agreement with Atari to put some classic Atari games into the Tesla’s infotainment system as Easter Eggs (a concept that got its start on an Atari, even).
+I laid into Elon Musk pretty hard last week for that whole kids-in-caves-submarine-pedo-thing, but today Musk announced, over Twitter, that Tesla had an agreement with Atari to put some classic Atari games into the Tesla’s infotainment system as Easter Eggs (a concept that got its start on an Atari, even).
 This is so up my alley I feel weird about it, like I’m being trolled.

 But that’s absurd.
 Elon doesn’t give a shit about me.
 Still, the idea of a car as a game console is one I’ve played with before.
 This could be fun, right?

 I mean, fun as long as they lock it out so you can’t play Yar’s Revenge while the car is on Autopilot and you’re supposed to be paying attention, I suppose.